AllenDowney/ThinkDataStructures/gettingset/README.md

 ### Getting started with the code

 - Open IntelliJ.
 If IntelliJ opens a project, click *File > Close Project*.
-Then click *Import Project*, and navigate to `day00`.
+Then click *Import Project*, and navigate to `gettingset`.
 - If you don't see the Project sidebar on the left, click on `View > Tool Windows > Project`.
 - Open up `src/HelloWorld.java`.
 Right click on the `main` method and choose `Run`.